zgoda/flask-rollup/docs/index.rst

       init  Initialise Rollup environment
       run   Run Rollup and generate all registered bundles

-Running ``flask rollup init`` will create bare bones Javascript project control file ``package.json``, install Rollup and all required plugins and finally create generic Rolup configuration file ``rollup.config.js``.
+Running ``flask rollup init`` will create bare bones Javascript project control file ``package.json``, install Rollup and all required plugins and finally create generic Rolup configuration file in ``rollup.config.js``.
 All these artifacts are generated in current working directory so these commands may be safely tested outside application code tree.

 Once initialisation is done, the extension does not modify anything in Javascript environment so all updates to packages have to be processed *the Javascript way* (eg. with ``npm i --save-dev rollup-plugin-something-fancy``).

 With Javascript environment ready Rollup can begin bundling Javascript code of the application.
 Internally definition expressed as instance of :class:`Bundle` is translated into series of Rollup command line params.
-Simplest bundle definition can look the below code.
+Simplest bundle definition can look like the below code.

 .. code-block:: python